Phazorknight/Cogito/Readme.md

   - In-game helper documents that explain how objects in the scene were set up

 > [!IMPORTANT]
-> COGITO is still under active develompent.
+> COGITO is still under active development.
 While some features are pretty much set, others might change.
 Use at your own risk and check Issues and Discussion pages for more information.

 ## [Full documentation here!](https://cogito.readthedocs.io/en/latest/index.html)